arkency/posts/posts/2017-01-26-fluent-interfaces-in-ruby-ecosystem.md

 ## My case

-Some time ago we built _Insights_ panel for a Marketplace platform where Merchants could see some stats about their customers.
+Some time ago we built an _Insights Panel_ for a marketplace platform where Merchants could see some stats about their customers.
 The data is based on the marketplace Google Analytics data and fetched via API.
 But it limits the data only to the customers of certain merchant;
 without leaking global stats.

 <%= img_fit("fluent-interface-api-ruby-rails/google_analytics_merchant_panel.jpg") %>

-Google Analytics API can be queried in thousands possible ways.
-If you have at least on domain with GA, I encourage you to give [Query Explorer Query Explorer a try](https://ga-dev-tools.appspot.com/query-explorer/).
+Google Analytics API can be queried in thousands of possible ways.
+If you have at least one domain with GA, I encourage you to give [Query Explorer Query Explorer a try](https://ga-dev-tools.appspot.com/query-explorer/).

 <%= img_fit("fluent-interface-api-ruby-rails/query_explorer.jpg") %>

-You can get ton of useful knowledge from it.
+You can get a ton of useful knowledge from it.
 Which days of week people buy most, which hours, where are they from, what devices do they use etc. Google Analytics allows you to do a lot within its interface, but I find the query explorer sometimes to be much easier.
 Maybe because you can easily map its concepts into SELECT/WHERE/GROUP BY 😊

 Going back to the fluent interfaces...
 Here is the code that I used for building the query.
-What we usually display in most cases is product sold over time.
-So that's the default configuration we have in being set up in constructor.
+What we usually display in most cases is _product sold over time_.
+So that's the default configuration we set up in the constructor.

 ```
 #!ruby